The Huawei MateBook X is a brilliant ultra-portable laptop for those who find 1.3kg computers just that bit too heavy.

 The Huawei MateBook X’s power adapter is also quite small.
 It’s more like an oversize phone charger than a laptop brick, and uses a completely removable USB-C cable, making it easier to pack away.

-However, its build quality and portability are virtually perfect.
-The Huawei MateBook X weighs a kilogram, and yet is as stiff, dense and metallic-feeling as any ultraportable out there.
-It’s roughly 300g lighter than either the Dell XPS 13 or MacBook Air, with no compromise in build.
+The Huawei MateBook X weighs a kilogram, which is roughly 300g lighter than either the Dell XPS 13 or MacBook Air, with no compromise in build.

-This laptop also has enough power for the majority of most people’s needs, as long as you don’t want to play too many games.
-The trackpad isn’t quite as much of a hit as the rest of the hardware, but you’ll get used to it fairly quickly if the rest of the highlights here appeal.
+This laptop has enough power for the majority of most people’s needs, as long as you don’t want to play too many games.